 |No Exam Information

 On completion of this course, the student will be able to:

-- Apply knowledge, skills and understanding of a range of professional skills, techniques and practices associated with the subject of German literary studies and film studies; translate texts treating topics relating to German society and culture
+- Apply knowledge, skills and understanding of a range of professional skills, techniques and practices associated with the subject of German literary studies; translate texts treating topics relating to German society and culture

-- Use a wide range of routine and some advanced and specialised skills associated with German literary and film studies to convey complex information; use standard ICT applications and databases to obtain and process course-related materials; use an appropriate academic register in English to comment on German-language material, literature and film
+- Use a wide range of routine and some advanced and specialised skills associated with German literary studies to convey complex information; use standard ICT applications and databases to obtain and process course-related materials; use an appropriate academic register in English to comment on German-language material, including literature.

-- Exercise self-reliance, initiative, organisational and problem-solving skills in this subject area, working with others and alone on course-related tasks
+- Exercise self-reliance, initiative, organisational and problem-solving skills in this subject area, working with others and alone on course-related task.

 |The best way to access the reading list/bibliography is via Learn - click on 'Resource List' on the left hand menu on the homepage for German 1B, from where there is a link that takes you directly to the resource list. |